PeterMosmans/ansible-role-dokuwiki/README.md

 ```

-**dokuwiki_provision**: When true, apply configuration templates to provision
-Dokuwiki.
-If not specified or false, Dokuwiki will be unprovisioned, a default
+(3) If not specified or false, Dokuwiki will be unprovisioned, a default
 installation.
 See below in the provisioning chapter which variables can be used
 in the configuration templates.
 Note that when this variable is true, it will
 (re-)template and overwrite the current Dokuwiki configuration.